Big Ass Stadium Tour

-The Big Ass Stadium Tour was the eighth concert tour by American musician Post Malone, in support of his sixth studio album, F-1 Trillion (2024).
-The tour began in Salt Lake City on April 29, 2025, and concluded in London on September 21.
+The Big Ass Stadium Tour is the eighth concert tour by American musician Post Malone, in support of his sixth studio album, F-1 Trillion (2024).
+The tour's first leg began in Salt Lake City on April 29, 2025, and concluded in London on September 21.
+Its second leg, subtitled Big Ass Stadium Tour Part 2, began in Fort Lauderdale on April 10, 2026, and is set to conclude in Austin on October 24.

 Background

 On November 19, 2024, Post Malone announced his eighth headlining concert tour, and his first all-stadium tour.
 Jelly Roll and Sierra Ferrell were also announced as the tour's primary opening acts.
 Tickets went on sale on November 26, with various presales that ran from November 20 to November 25.

 On February 17, 2025, Post Malone announced the European leg of the tour, which consisted of festival appearances alongside headlining stadium concerts, with Jelly Roll joining as the opening act on most dates.
 Tickets went on general sale four days later.
 On May 8, extra dates in London and Berlin were added.
 On September 5, the London shows were rescheduled from September 7 and September 8 to September 20 and September 21, respectively, due to the London Underground strikes.

+On May 5, 2026, the show in Tampa was rescheduled and five other American dates were cancelled, with Malone citing scheduling conflicts.
+On August 28, 2026, Post Malone postponed all Asian, Australian and New Zealand dates indefinitely without explanation, offering refunds.